andrasq/node-qlist/Readme.md

 ### peek( )

-Return the first item on the list without removing it.
+Returns the first item on the list without removing it.

+### peekAt( n )

+Returns the n-th item on the list.
+Zero is the first element, 1 is the second, etc.  Elements at negative offsets are that many from the end:  -1 is one before the end (the last element), -2 is two before the end (one before last), etc.

+This method implements peek() (peekAt(0)), peekTail() (peekAt(-1)) and peekIdx(ix)
+(peekAt(ix)).
+A dedicated method is faster than testing for an optional argument inside peek().

 ### isEmpty( )